jilanbshk/Oracle_To_S3_Data_Uploader/README.md

     Ground to cloud data integration tool.
     Let's you stream your Oracle table/query data to Amazon-S3 from Windows CLI (command line).

+NOTE: You need [Oracle Instant Client](http://www.oracle.com/technetwork/database/features/instant-client/index-097480.html) in  order to use it sqlplus.exe has to be in system path

 Features:
  - Streams Oracle table (query) data to Amazon-S3.